mastodon/documentation/content/en/user/posting.md

 ## Home feed visibility for replies

-Your replies will only appear on your followers' Home feeds if they follow both you and the person you're replying to.
+Your replies will only appear on your followers' Home feeds if they follow both you and the person you are replying to.

 Some notes about this:

 * A new post you make which starts with an `@mention` is **not** considered a reply, so it will show up on the Home feed of all your followers.
-* The reply's visibility (Public vs Unlisted vs Followers-Only) does **not** affect whether it shows up on the Home feed
+* The reply's visibility (Public vs Unlisted vs Followers-Only) does **not** affect whether it shows up on the Home feed.
-* If your post is public and contains a followed hashtag, it'll be shown on the Home feed regardless of whether it's a reply
+* If your post is public and contains a followed hashtag, it will be shown on the Home feed regardless of whether it is a reply.
-* Other Fediverse software may show all of your replies on the Home feed, no matter who the posts are replies to
+* Other Fediverse software may show all of your replies on the Home feed, no matter who the posts are replies to.

 ## Content warnings and sensitive content {#cw}